khromov/ebeco-electricity-price-automation/README.md

 EBECO_DEVICE=ThermostatName # Optional, first thermostat will be used if not set PRICE_LIMIT=100 # In öre.
 Default 100.
 Note that this price is without VAT and other fees.
 PRICE_AREA=SN3 # SN1-4
+PRICE_SOURCE=vattenfall # Which API to use to get the current price.
+Options: vattenfall | aftonbladet
 ```

 Start: